← Back to ResourcesBreed Guides

 Survival strategies that work for Calgary Dachshund owners:

-6. Outside potty: carry the dog in a sling or supportive harness, set down only on the spot to eliminate, carry back.
+6. Outside potty: carry the dog in a sling or supportive harness, set down only on the spot to eliminate, then carry back.
 NO walking on leash for 8 weeks

-7. Sponge baths only — no full baths during recovery
+7. Sponge baths only.
+No full baths during recovery

 Should I choose conservative management or surgery for IVDD?